jbroadway/docs/docs/2022.1/studio/how-tos/sets/how-to-save-multiple-setups-of-a-set.md

 # How to save multiple setups of a set

-Flipside Studio lets you save and come back to different configurations of any given set, called setups.
+Flipside Studio lets you save and come back to different configurations of any given set, called setups:

 **Step 1.** Choose a set and add a few props to it.